SpiderPunkXL/Arch-Packs-Export/README.md

-bash script that will export your pacman and flatpak packages installed to a txt file.
+##Bash script that will export your pacman and flatpak packages installed to a txt file.

-default location for txt files will go to /usr/local/share
+##Default location for txt files will go to /usr/local/share